Multi-brand design system

 GIF showing override protection between all 4 brands' button components

-To be real... at the start just picked buttons and jammed on that until it was done.
-Following that, form elements like <span class="figma-component">❖ text input</span>, <span class="figma-component">❖ Select</span>, and <span class="figma-component">❖ Text areas</span>.
+Following that were form elements, like <span class="figma-component">❖ text input</span>, <span class="figma-component">❖ Select</span>, and <span class="figma-component">❖ Text areas</span>.
 This was really just us getting our sea legs and testing our workflow for the first time.

 1. Consumer need.
 Luckily we had a legacy system with all the components on our build-list.
 We used that inserts from that library as a proxy for "need."
 The more inserts, the greater the need.
 I also would just ask designers what work they had coming up and if there was a component that was top-of-mind for them that they wanted a better version of from the new system.